-The logo of the Centenary Gentlemen, the athletic branch of the Centenary College of Louisiana, will cut off the high social status and culture of its members.
-The choice of a concise, stylish sign – the large letter C in white – is consistent with this.
-A signature color palette has been applied.
+The logo of the Centenary Gentlemen, the athletic department of Centenary College of Louisiana, highlights the high social status and culture of its members.
+The choice of a concise, stylish symbol – a large white letter C – corresponds to this.
+The brand’s color palette has been applied.

 Centenary Gentlemen: Brand overview